Talend/helm-charts-public/README.md

 ## Welcome to the Talend public helm charts registry

-This repository host the public [helm charts](https://helm.sh/) that are created and maintained by Talend and provide them as a Helm registry.
+This repository hosts the public [helm charts](https://helm.sh/) that are created and maintained by Talend and provide them as a Helm registry.

 ### How to add the Talend public registry to helm